verivital/behaverify/REPRODUCIBILITY/2025_FMCAD/README.md

 # Prerequisites and Information

 1. docker with the ability to run commands as a regular user (see https://docs.docker.com/engine/install/linux-postinstall/ ).
 Additionally, we will be using Ubuntu 24.10 inside docker.
 Some users appear to have issues with running commands like update or upgrade in docker when using Ubuntu; we do not have a workaround for this.
 2. nuXmv (see  https://nuxmv.fbk.eu/download.html or https://nuxmv.fbk.eu/theme/download.php?file=nuXmv-2.1.0-linux64.tar.xz ).
 Our script can automatically download nuXmv for you from an appropriate URL.
-Should an error arrise, you will need to download nuXmv.
+Should an error arise, you will need to download nuXmv.
 There should be no installation.
 Please ensure you download the Linux 64-bit x86 version 2.1.0 (November 29, 2024).
 The executable will be located in **nuXmv-2.1.0-linux64/nuXmv-2.1.0-Linux/bin/nuXmv**.
 There should be **NO FILE EXTENSION**.
 Note that we are **ONLY** interested in the binary; you do not need the other files or the folder structure, so long as you have the binary.
 3. If you choose to use Docker, we assume you have access to Python3 and docker-py (see below).
 4. If you choose to run locally, we assume you are able to run bash scripts.
 These have **only been tested on Linux**.
 If you cannot run the scripts, please run the commands present in the bash scripts manually.
 Note that this will require arguments to replaced.
 Specifically, $1 means the first argument provided to the bash script, $2 means the second argument provided to the bash script, etc.